Madssb/InteractiveGearProg/README.md

 ## License and attribution

-- Your code: license as you wish (this template keeps your existing license file).
+- Code in this repository: licensed under MIT (see LICENSE).

-- OSRS Wiki images and content: CC BY-NC-SA 3.0.
-Attribute the Wiki on your site (see footer in `index.html`).
+- Images: not included in this repository.
+At runtime the page may display images hosted by the Old School RuneScape Wiki.
+Those images are licensed under CC BY-NC-SA 3.0 and are not covered by the MIT license.
+If you redistribute or locally mirror images, you must comply with CC BY-NC-SA 3.0 (attribution, non-commercial, share-alike).
+Include proper attribution on your site (see the footer in `index.html` for an example).